How to start a business in Texas: steps, fees, taxes

 How do I get a minority- or woman-owned business certification in Texas?

 The Texas SBA offers certification for businesses that are at least 51% owned by ethnic minorities or at least 51% owned by women.
-Just make sure your business is registered in the state of Texas.
+Your business must be registered in Texas.

 What are the best networking opportunities for new business owners in Texas?